By: Jason Cooper, Ph.D, Licensed Psychologist, Director of Counseling and Related Services

 This training is a powerful tool that can help take your pastoral or clinical counseling to a higher level, and can lead couples into a stronger relationship.
-The training is $175 and will be offered again in January.
+The training is $175 and will be offered a September 22, 2017.

 To sign up for the next training or to learn more contact Danny Camp,

 On Thursday, November 10, 2016 a special group of 700 guests, friends and supporters gathered at the Franklin Marriott Cool Springs for AGAPE’s 50th Annual Dinner.
 We are grateful and pleased to share that $130,000 was raised as a result of the dinner, the most since Barbara Bush spoke at the Opryland Hotel in 1997.

 “I am very optimistic in the future of this agency.
 My hope is that AGAPE will grow beyond what we have ever experienced or dreamed.” –Tom Burton, 2012

 It is our great honor to announce, as a part of The AGAPE Annual Fund, The Tom Burton Society.

 As AGAPE’s Executive Director for 30 years, Tom Burton’s vision and leadership will be remembered and recognized for years to come through The Tom Burton Society.

 Through Tom’s leadership, AGAPE grew from a small parachurch nonprofit with an annual budget of $400k to become one of the most respected and well-known charitable ministries to children and families throughout Middle Tennessee.
 Today, with an annual budget of $2.5 million, AGAPE humbly serves hundreds through its social services and counseling programs each year.